aludvik/aludvik.github.io/_posts/2018-04-12-rusts-borrow-rules.markdown

        | C  &mut
        |\
      & D |
-         E  RecCell<T> <- you can turn this into an &mut at runtime
+         E  RefCell<T> <- you can turn this into an &mut at runtime

 # Further Reading